Macros

 To add a macro to the bar, simply check the "In bar" option next to the macro's name.
 If you have forgotten to turn the macro quick bar on, toggling on a macro will auto-enable the quick bar to display.

-The quick bar and any macros that you have selected should now appear on the bottom of your screen, underneath the character portraits.
-To rearrange buttons, hover over the desired button and move it.
-A handle will appear on the right side of the button.
-You can drag the button around the bar by using this handle.
-Click on that handle to reorganize the button or drag it off to remove it.
+The quick bar and selected macros will now be displayed at the bottom of your screen, below the character portraits.
+To rearrange buttons, hover over a button and use the handle that appears on its right side to drag it.
+Click the handle to reorganize the button or drag it off to remove it.

 Shift+Clicking on a Macro in the macro quick bar will open the editor for that specific macro.